 Chapter 1: The Benefits & Considerations Of Container Tracking

 The reason why container tracking is so important comes down to this: There’s a lot of uncertainty in the shipping process.
-First-party companies fill and lock their shipping containers, and pay the shippers to haul it away, with the expectation that it’ll be taken to a port, loaded onto a ship, and successfully delivered to its intended destination.
+First-party companies fill and lock their shipping containers, and pay the shippers to haul it away, with the expectation that it will be taken to a port, loaded onto a ship, and successfully delivered to its intended destination.
 But any time there’s a complex process with many steps, there’s potential for issues to arise.

 For example, a ship may make a port call to drop off containers in Djibouti, and a first party’s container may be accidentally offloaded.
 The liner may not notice this mistake until the ship leaves the port, which could lead to delays of several months to get the shipping container on another ship and to its intended destination.
 If the first party can be notified of the mistake via a container tracking system, they’ll be able to plan for the delay.
 Similarly, ocean liner companies that are transporting hundreds of shipping containers on behalf of various first parties have a vested interest in ensuring that the cargo that should be on the ship is on the ship—which can be confirmed by container tracking.